-This "key" (generated by pressing the + and - data entry keys for one second) causes the debugging screens to be brought up.
+This "key" (generated by pressing up and down keys at the same time causes the debugging screens to be brought up.

 ACTUATOR-TEST BOARD

 The Actuator-Test board combines the functionality of an Actuator and Test boards.
 For the purpose of clarity, they can be described separately.